Kgkkjjj/DFS/README.md

 # DFS

 This repository provides tools for simple web testing.
-Initially a C# console app existed, but a more advanced C implementation is now available.
-The C version supports testing multiple URLs concurrently and checking for content in the response body.
+Initially a C# console app existed, but C implementations are now available.
+The basic C tool checks URLs concurrently while the API tester can exercise multiple endpoints defined in a file.

 ## Building the C tool